BenQuigley/excel_challenges/README.md

 Write a formula in column H that shows the Major Name value (and give that column the header "Major Name").
 To do this, write a [VLOOKUP](https://support.office.com/en-us/article/VLOOKUP-function-0bbc8083-26fe-4963-8ab8-93a18ad188a1) function.
 **Hint:** The table_array (the second argument) for this VLOOKUP should be:
     'indexes'!$A$2:$B$42
-Don't worry too much about the range_lookup (the fourth, last, and optional argument) for this kind of VLOOKUP.
+Leave the range_lookup (the fourth, last, and optional argument) blank for this kind of VLOOKUP.

 5. **Using VLOOKUP (Hard Mode)**
 Now that you know how to write VLOOKUP formulas, replace the "Program Name" formula you wrote in challenge 3 (column H) with a VLOOKUP.
 This time, you can write the range_lookup argument yourself.